 The first time anyone saw Tito it was even before he started working for Randal.
 He was riding his bicycle in the rain.
-Beatrice and her daughter Megan, from Church, said they saw him and, they said that this short, white haired Mexican riding his bicycle in the rain was a pretty funny sight.
-“Why would he ride in the rain?” they thought, laughing.
+Beatrice and her daughter Megan said they saw him.
+“Why would he ride in the rain?” they said, laughing.

 Tito found Randal’s brother first, who gave Tito $2 and Randal’s phone number.
-Then he found Randal who put him to work right away, no doubt at a wage good enough for someone used to nothing.
-Randal also let Tito stay in his shop, a small building on his farm, since he had nowhere else to stay.
-And having this little man staying on his property, sleeping in what was essentially the outdoors, because in the summer you couldn’t close the door without it getting unbearably hot in there, was what got the whole family’s imagination going.
-All they could talk about was Tito.
+Then he found Randal who put him to work right away, at a wage good enough for someone used to nothing.
+Randal also let Tito stay in his shop, a small building on his farm.
+Having this little man staying on his property, sleeping in what was essentially the outdoors, you couldn’t close the door without it getting unbearably hot, got the whole family’s imagination going.
+All they talked about was Tito.

-“The Lord did that man a good turn when He sent him to me.”
-Randal would declare.
+“The Lord did that man a good turn when He sent Tito to me.”
+Randal declared.

-“What are you talking about, Randal,” his wife Lila would say, “you work that little man to death for the small amount you pay him.
-Did you bring him some of the leftovers from last night?” she would ask.
-When Randal said no, she would give him a hard time,
+“What are you talking about, Randal?” his wife, Lila, asked, “you work that little man to death for the small amount you pay him.
+Did you bring him some of the leftovers from last night?”
+When Randal said no, she would bark, “Well, why not!?!”

-And Timmy, Randal’s son-in-law said they should put a screen door on that barn so he could close it and keep the mosquitoes out.
-Ruth, who was Lila’s sister, and her husband, Darryl, took an interest as well.
+Timmy, Randal’s son-in-law, suggested a screen door on the shop so he could keep the mosquitoes out.
+Ruth, Lila’s sister, and her husband, Darryl, took an interest too.
 Since the shop had electricity they got him a microwave and a little TV, and pretty soon he had a small refrigerator.

 “Where’s Tito from, Randal?”
 Ruth asked.

 “I believe he’s from Gualamala,” Randal said and people laughed.
 “Either that or Hungary,” he added.